-The Poetry Machine (also known as Ink After Print and Blæk) is an interactive, participatory, digital literary installation made in a collaboration between PIT-researchers at Aarhus University, CAVI/Tekne Productions and Roskilde Libraries initiated during the Literature Takes Place (Litteraturen Finder Sted) project and first exhibited in 2012 and further developed in the Creative Europe project Turn On Literature, http://www.turnonliterature.eu/, with Roskilde, Bergen and Antim Ivireanul Valcea County Libraries in Denmark, Norway and Rumania.
+The Poetry Machine (also known as Ink After Print and Blæk) is an interactive, participatory, digital literary installation made in a collaboration between PIT-researchers at Aarhus University, CAVI/Tekne Productions and Roskilde Libraries initiated during the Literature Takes Place (Litteraturen Finder Sted) project and first exhibited in 2012 and further developed in several projects including the Creative Europe project Turn On Literature, http://www.turnonliterature.eu/, with Roskilde, Bergen and Antim Ivireanul Valcea County Libraries in Denmark, Norway and Rumania.

 The Poetry Machine is designed to make people affectively engage with, and reflect on, the ergodic qualities of digital literature in public settings such as libraries and events.
 Through their engagement with The Poetry Machine, people can – individually or collaboratively – produce poems by interacting with three books embedded with a sensor system.
 The interactive books let people control a floating sentence in an ocean of words toward a sheet of paper to produce a poem, all visualized on a large display.
 The sentences are retrieved from a database.
 When the poem reaches a set limit, it is printed out in a form similar to a library receipt that people can take with them.
 The poems also appear on a blog updated in real-time, where people can read their own and others’ poems, and comment on them.